ccnmtl/django-smoketest/README.md

 * run setUp and tearDown methods
 * when tests fail/error, report which ones failed/errored
 * proper module.class.method info on test failures/errors report
+* support the full, expected set of assert* methods from unittest